microsoft/STL/README.md

 ```

 However, this will not work right away, as Visual Studio will complain about a missing `msvcp140_oss.dll`.
 The reason is
-that the STL builds those and other dlls itself and we should under no circumstances overwrite the installed ones.
+that the STL builds those and other DLLs itself and we should under no circumstances overwrite the installed ones.
 The easiest solution for manual testing is to add the respective build folder to your path
 ```
 set PATH=C:\STL\out\build\x64\out\bin\amd64;%PATH%